How to setup Single Sign On (SSO) with Azure AD

 Definition: Single sign-on (SSO) is an authentication method that enables users to securely authenticate with multiple applications and websites by using just one set of credentials.

-Specifically, SSO allows users of your organisation to log in to Skore with their usual credentials, typically the Microsoft Azure AD credentials they are using to log into their computer in the morning.
-The benefit is that they do not need to manage another account / password for Skore.
+Specifically, SSO allows users of your organisation to log in to Spark with their usual credentials, typically the Microsoft Azure AD credentials they are using to log into their computer in the morning.
+The benefit is that they do not need to manage another account / password for Spark.

-Additionally, this helps enforce all your security requirements (multi factor authentication, etc.) and easily prevents users who left the organisation continued access to Skore.
+Additionally, this helps enforce all your security requirements (multi factor authentication, etc.) and easily prevents users who left the organisation continued access to Spark.

 Setting Up SSO (Azure AD)

-Below are the steps required to successfully set-up Single Sign On for your Skore workspace using Microsoft Azure AD.
+Below are the steps required to successfully set-up Single Sign On for your Spark workspace using Microsoft Azure AD.

 Provide Email domains